-What we are all planning to do is to go as far as we can this evening with the amendments.
+Item 57 having been lost, we are going to move to Item 58 and, of course, Ian Paul is amendments.
 If I thought for an instant that quarter of an hour might make a difference to finishing all the amendments, I would take it like a heartbeat, but we are going to carry on tomorrow at 9.15 and finish the debate.